 What are the best materials to use?

-The best materials are subjective and of course, depends on one’s source of information as well as other factors.
+The best materials are subjective and, of course, depend on one’s source of information as well as other factors.
 Like countless other photographers, I have researched the various materials fairly extensively.
 Nevertheless, I will only opine on the items I have encountered.

 - VisableDust sensor swabs, the VSwab MXD-100 Green, appears very well manufactured and free of loose dust and debris.
 However, these are some of the more expensive swabs.